willvo2004/Review-Genius/README.md

 ## Insights Pro

 Insights Pro is the model that powers this web app.
 It is a Llama3.1-8B model fine-tuned on data that was collected from 552 business's across North America.
-It performence is not amazing, but will improve as the dataset it was fine-tuned with gets better.
+Its performence is not amazing, but will improve as the dataset it was fine-tuned on gets better.

 The repository which contains all the files I used for the data collection and data processing can be found here: https://github.com/willvo2004/webscrapper-datacurator